-At the beginning of each funded period every parent must fill in and sign a SCC Declaration Form.
-You should ensure that this form is completed and signed by the parent or carer and that the child has attended their first session before making your claim for funding.
+At the beginning of each funded period every parent must fill in and sign a SCC Declaration Form (this can be found at www.surreycc.gov.uk/fundedearlyeducation).
+You should ensure that this form is completed every funded period and signed by the parent or carer and that the child has attended their first session before making your claim for funding.
 When making the first claim for a FEET funded child you can only claim from the date the FEET application was received and agreed by the Funded Early Education Team.
 If you are unsure of this date please contact the Funded Early Education Team.